mazwat/mazwat.github.io/final-submission-preparation.md

 ---

-# Preparation for your Final Submission
+# Preparing for your Final Submission

 ![Finalising a prototype](images/submission.jpg)
 *Image Attribution: Photo by [Tool., Inc](https://unsplash.com/@tool_inc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/prototype?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

-You are rapidly approaching your COMP140 Assignment 1 deadline.
+You are rapidly approaching your **COMP140 Assignment 1 deadline**.
 I have prepared this information to support your submission and help you prepare the resources you need to submit.

 ## Submission Criteria